-For decades, the Environmental Protection Agency (EPA) has outlined a variety of laws and regulations that control the manner in which asbestos abatement companies produce, remove, dispose, and inspect the toxic material.
+For decades, the Environmental Protection Agency (EPA) has outlined a variety of laws and regulations that control the manner in which asbestos abatement companies produce, remove, dispose and inspect the toxic material.

 The lack of proper handling, documentation and care by abatement companies may be demonstrative of a bigger problem.
-Incidences like that of Doctor, Klingbiel and Deleon represent the blatant disregard of safety as well as a lack of understanding or care for the real harmful affects that are associated with asbestos exposure.
+Incidences like that of Doctor, Klingbiel and Deleon represent the blatant disregard of safety as well as a lack of understanding or care for the real harmful effects that are associated with asbestos exposure.

 Even in instances where malice wasn’t intended, disregard for well-being can occur.
-When asbestos-containing buildings are destroyed or catch fire, for example, rescuers and first responders are often exposed to the toxic material and aren’t informed until much later.
+When asbestos-containing buildings are destroyed or catch fire, for example, rescuers and first responders are often exposed to the toxic mineral and aren’t informed until much later.
 As they strive to do their job, they are not always aware or told of the underlying dangers that exist on the scene where they are working.

-9/11 First Responders Were Exposed Unknowingly
+9/11 First Responders Exposed Unknowingly

 A prime example of this would be the rescue efforts by policemen, firefighters and first-responders to the 9/11 attacks on the World Trade Center.
 The amount of asbestos that they were exposed to was significant and it may be years until the true harmful affects to their health are known.